soundpress/RulesOfNYC/docs/c16/index.rst

    (2) The sales record form must contain a sworn statement by the owner or its authorized representative, on a form issued by the Loft Board, as to the current use and occupancy of the unit.
 If the owner intends to use the unit for non-residential purposes, the owner must: a) disclose its intention on the sales record form; and b) include a declaration of intent by the owner or its authorized representative that the use is consistent with applicable provisions of the New York City Zoning Resolution and the New York City Administrative Code, and in conformity with any existing certificate of occupancy, and any other source of legal authorization for such use.

-   (3) If the owner indicates in the sales record an intention to use the unit for non-residential purposes, the unit will be subject to inspection to determine its compliance with the requirements set forth in 29 RCNY § 2-10(d)(1)(ii) of these rules.
+   (3) If the owner indicates in the sales record an intention to use the unit for non-residential purposes, the unit will be subject to inspection to determine its compliance with the requirements set forth in 29 RCNY § 2-10(d)(1)(ii).

-   (4) Failure by the owner or the owner's authorized representative to timely file a sales record form may subject the owner to a civil penalty as determined by the Loft Board in 29 RCNY § 2-11.1 of the Loft Board rules.
+   (4) Failure by the owner or the owner's authorized representative to timely file a sales record form may subject the owner to a civil penalty as determined by the Loft Board in 29 RCNY § 2-11.1.
 The Loft Board may inspect any unit for which a sale of rights has occurred prior to the effective date of these rules.
 The Loft Board may also inspect any unit for which a sales record form was not timely filed to determine the current use of space.

 (d) Effect of sales.

    (1) Non-Residential use.

       (i) If the unit is to be used for non-residential purposes after a sale of rights pursuant to MDL § 286(12), upon approval by the Loft Board, the owner will be relieved of its obligations to comply with the requirements of Article 7-C of the MDL regarding such unit.
 The non-residential use must comply with applicable provisions of the New York City Zoning Resolution and the New York City Administrative Code, and with any existing certificate of occupancy for the unit, and any other source of legal authorization for such use.
-The unit may not be converted to non-residential use if there is a harassment finding by the Loft Board as to any occupants of the unit that the Loft Board has not terminated pursuant to 29 RCNY § 2-02(d)(2) of these rules.
+The unit may not be converted to non-residential use if there is a harassment finding by the Loft Board as to any occupants of the unit that the Loft Board has not terminated pursuant to 29 RCNY § 2-02(d)(2).
 If the Loft Board issues a harassment finding after the sale of rights, the owner is permitted to convert the IMD unit to non-residential use, provided that all other applicable requirements in this section are met.

       (ii) Prior to conversion to a non-residential use, the owner or its authorized representative must file with the Loft Board a declaration of intent on a form issued by the Loft Board stating that the unit will only be occupied for a conforming non-residential use.
-Following the Loft Board's receipt of the filing, the Loft Board must conduct or require an inspection of the premises to verify that the following fixtures, as defined in 29 RCNY § 2-07(a) of these rules, have been removed or approved: (1) fixtures that were constructed or installed without necessary approvals by the appropriate government agencies and for which approvals have not been secured, and (2) fixtures that are intended primarily for residential occupancy.
+Following the Loft Board's receipt of the filing, the Loft Board must conduct or require an inspection of the premises to verify that the following fixtures, as defined in 29 RCNY § 2-07(a), have been removed or approved: (1) fixtures that were constructed or installed without necessary approvals by the appropriate government agencies and for which approvals have not been secured, and (2) fixtures that are intended primarily for residential occupancy.

       The results of this inspection will be reported to the owner or its authorized representative.
 A determination on the request for non-residential conversion will be issued after the removal or approval of these fixtures has been verified.
 Any disputes will be resolved by application to the Loft Board.